GaijinEntertainment/DagorEngine/_docs/source/assets/lighting/photometric_lights.md

 ## Overview

-In *daNetGame*-based projects, along with traditional light sources like spot or omni, you can also add photometric light sources using the [IES format](https://blog.ansi.org/2020/02/standard-file-photometric-data-ies-lm-63-19/).
+In daNetGame-based projects, along with traditional light sources like spot or omni, you can also add photometric light sources using the [IES format](https://blog.ansi.org/2020/02/standard-file-photometric-data-ies-lm-63-19/).